arunsingh28/FileDB-with-DS/readme.md

     ```

 4. **findMonthlyOrderStats**
-> Finds the monthly order statistics for a specific item by reading sales data from a JSON file.
+> This API calculates the monthly order statistics for a specific item.
+It reads the sales data from a JSON file and takes two parameters:
-    Ans this api take 2 Parameters
     - @Params
         - item : provide any item like *Death by Chocolate*
         - filePath : file path of the data.json file

 5. **calculateMonthlySale**
-> Calculates the total sale value for a specific month and year by reading sales data from a JSON file.
+> This API calculates the total sale value for a specific month and year.
+It reads the sales data from a JSON file and takes three parameters:
    - @Params
        - filePath: string,
        - year: number,